-The Quiet Few is East Boston’s neighborhood bar with dim lighting, impressive lists of whiskey and wines, and hangover-preventing food like Smash Patty Burgers and waffle fries, pickle-brined Nashville Hot Chicken on Texas Toast, and house-fried Luda Crisps with French onion dip and an optional add-on of Caviar from East Boston Oysters.
-The small bar remains closed for dining in, but the “top shelf, low brow” vibes have taken to Sumner Street with TQF’s plant-lined patio out front.
+The Quiet Few is East Boston’s neighborhood bar with dim lighting, impressive lists of whiskey and wines, and hangover-preventing food like house-fried Luda Crisps with French onion dip and an optional add-on of Caviar from East Boston Oysters.
+The “top shelf, low brow” vibes take over Sumner Street in-season with TQF’s plant-lined patio out front.
 Seats are first-come, first-served.

-You can once again sit down on the Fort Point patio to enjoy the impeccable draft beer list at Row 34, Island Creek oysters by the dozen, and Ethel’s Creamy Lobster Rolls (there are pickles in the lobster salad!).
+The Fort Point location of Row 34 has a spacious covered patio where you can enjoy the impeccable draft beer list, Island Creek oysters by the dozen, and Ethel’s Creamy Lobster Rolls (there are pickles in the lobster salad!).
 Reservations are available.

 Select Oyster Bar

-The Mediterranean vibe at this Back Bay bar is now enhanced with a new patio on Gloucester Street.
-The chic Select Oyster Bar is open for lunch and dinner with plenty of fresh Fruits de Mer like Dressed Maine Lobster, Faroe Islands Salmon Crudo, and Gloucester Swordfish—with plenty of Champagne to keep cool.
+The Mediterranean vibe at this Back Bay bar is enhanced on a small back patio and additional outdoor dining out front on Gloucester Street.
+The chic Select Oyster Bar is open for lunch and dinner with plenty of fresh fruits de mer like Dressed Maine Lobster, Faroe Islands Salmon Crudo, and Gloucester Swordfish—with plenty of Champagne to keep cool.
 Reservations are available.